open-sdg/open-sdg/docs/metadata-format.md

         graph_stacked_disaggregation: Age

 * `graph_annotations` - this can be used to add annotations to the graph, such as target lines to show the progress towards the 2030 goal for an indicator.
 Like `graph_titles` it can include multiple annotations, and limited to particular units or series.
-Other than the special `unit` and `series` properties, all the properties can be directly taken from the [Chart.js annotations plugin](https://github.com/chartjs/chartjs-plugin-annotation#line-annotations).
-For example:
+Each item can have the following settings:

+    * `preset`: A "preset" is a pre-bundled set of configurations.
+The only available preset is `target_line`.
+For examples see [the javascript file containing presets](https://github.com/open-sdg/open-sdg/blob/master/_includes/components/charts/annotation_presets.js).
+Note that you can use a preset and also override any of that preset's individual settings.
+    * `description`: Either a string or function returning a description of the annotation.
+This is necessary for accessibility, as the description is read by screenreaders.
+The description does not appear visually on the page.
+    * `unit`: If specified, the annotation will only display when the user is looking at this unit of measurement.
+    * `series`: If specified, the annotation will only display when the user is looking at this series.
+    * `type`: Can be "line" or "box".
+See [Chart.js documentation](https://github.com/chartjs/chartjs-plugin-annotation/blob/master/README.md) for details.
+    * `mode`: Can be "vertical" or "horizontal".
+See [Chart.js documentation](https://github.com/chartjs/chartjs-plugin-annotation/blob/master/README.md) for details.
+    * `borderColor`: The color of the line/box.
+See [Chart.js documentation](https://github.com/chartjs/chartjs-plugin-annotation/blob/master/README.md) for details.
+    * `borderDash`: The type of dashes for a line.
+See [Chart.js documentation](https://github.com/chartjs/chartjs-plugin-annotation/blob/master/README.md) for details.
+    * `xMin`, `xMax`, `yMin`, and `yMax`: Used for box annoations, to control where the box appears.
+See [Chart.js documentation](https://github.com/chartjs/chartjs-plugin-annotation/blob/master/README.md) for details.
+    * `backgroundColor`: Used for box annotations, to fill in the box with color.
+See [Chart.js documentation](https://github.com/chartjs/chartjs-plugin-annotation/blob/master/README.md) for details.
+    * `label`: Additional settings for controlling the label:
+        * `position`: Can be "top", "bottom", "left", "right", or "center".
+See [Chart.js documentation](https://github.com/chartjs/chartjs-plugin-annotation/blob/master/README.md) for details.
+        * `content`: The text of the label (can be a translation key).
+See [Chart.js documentation](https://github.com/chartjs/chartjs-plugin-annotation/blob/master/README.md) for details.
+        * `fontColor`: The color of the label text.
+See [Chart.js documentation](https://github.com/chartjs/chartjs-plugin-annotation/blob/master/README.md) for details.
+        * `backgroundColor`: The background color of the label text.
+See [Chart.js documentation](https://github.com/chartjs/chartjs-plugin-annotation/blob/master/README.md) for details.
+    * `highContrast`: Overrides of the color-related settings described above (`borderColor`, `backgroundColor`, and the label's `fontColor` and `backgroundColor`) for when the user is in high-contrast mode.
+For examples see [the javascript file containing presets](https://github.com/open-sdg/open-sdg/blob/master/_includes/components/charts/annotation_presets.js).

+    Here is an example of using annotations:

         graph_annotations:
           - unit: tons